lukasoppermann/html5sortable/README.md

 ```

 ### hoverClass
 Use the `hoverClass` option to apply css classes to the hovered element rather than relying on `:hover`.
 This can eliminate some potential drag and drop issues where another element thinks it is being hovered over.
+Disabled when disabling or destroying sortable element.

 ``` javascript
 sortable('.sortable', {